HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 <!-- omit in toc -->
 ## 🔥 News
 - **2025.04**: 🎉🎉🎉 We have published a survey paper titled "[A Survey on Large Language Model based Human-Agent Systems](https://openreview.net/forum?id=OUsZtCgYxy)".
-Please feel free to cite or open pull requests for your awesome studies.
+Please feel free to cite or open requests for your awesome studies.